Most finance teams don’t need more tools. They need fewer tabs open.

 Runway

-Runway is for teams that want to build, review, and adjust together — in real time, in one place.
+Runway is for teams that want to build, review, and adjust together, in real time, in one place.
+In practice, that usually means a scrappy finance team inside a growing company, with one or more people who “own the model” and have to explain it to everyone else.

 It’s designed for modern finance:

-• Native collaboration — no file merging, no version hell
+- Native collaboration, with no file merging or version hell

 Abacum

-Abacum focuses on collaboration for mid-market FP&A teams.
+Abacum focuses on collaboration for central FP&A teams.
 It offers multidimensional modeling, fast onboarding, and automatic data ingestion from key systems.

 Vena